rukzuk/rukzuk/README.md

   * php5-gd
   * php5-intl

-You can use mod-php5, fcgi or php-fpm to connect apache with Php5.
+You can use mod-php5, fcgi or php-fpm to connect Apache with PHP.

 Needed third party packages: